- Places to Explore

 - Fodor's Choice

 Zippori's multiple narratives begin with a Jewish town that stood here from at least the 1st century BC.
 Christian tradition reveres the town as the birthplace of the Virgin Mary.
-Zippori's refusal to join the Great Revolt of the Jews against the Romans (AD 66-73) left a serious gap in the rebel defenses in the Galilee, angering its compatriots but sparing the town the usual Roman vengeance when the uprising failed.
-The real significance of Zippori for Jewish tradition, however, is that in the late 2nd or early 3rd century AD, the legendary sage Rabbi Yehuda ha-Nasi, head of the country's Jewish community at the time, moved here from Beit She'arim, whereupon the Sanhedrin (the Jewish high court) soon followed.
-Rabbi Yehuda summoned the greatest rabbis in the land to pool their experience.
+Zippori's refusal to join the Great Revolt of the Jews against the Romans (AD 66–73) left a serious gap in the rebel defenses in the Galilee, angering its compatriots but sparing the town the usual Roman vengeance when the uprising failed.
+The real significance of Zippori for Jewish tradition, however, is that in the late 2nd or early 3rd century AD, the legendary sage Rabbi Yehuda HaNasi, head of the country's Jewish community at the time, moved here from Beit She'arim, whereupon the Sanhedrin (the Jewish high court) soon followed.
+Rabbi Yehuda summoned the greatest rabbis in the land to pool their experiences.
 The result was the encyclopedic work known as the Mishnah.
 Further commentary was added in later centuries to produce the Talmud, the primary guide to Orthodox Jewish practice to this day.

 If the mosaic floors bespeak the opulence of Roman Sepphoris, the relatively small Roman theater is mute evidence of the cultural life the wealth could support.
 Take a few minutes to climb the watchtower of Dahr al-Omar's 18th-century castle for the panoramic view and the museum of archaeological artifacts.
-About 1 km (½ mi) east of the main site—near the park entrance—is a huge section of ancient Zippori's water system, once fed by springs just north of Nazareth.
+About 1 km (½ mile) east of the main site—near the park entrance—is a huge section of ancient Zippori's water system, once fed by springs just north of Nazareth.
 The ancient aqueduct-reservoir is in fact a deep, man-made, plastered canyon, and the effect is extraordinary.